google/restor/README.md

 # Restor
+**Note**: Restor is deprecated, there is no intention to add macOS 10.15 support, or update the project going forward.

 Restor is a user-friendly application to (mass) image macOS computers from a single source.
 It is an application intended to be run interactively on a